-The Early Decision program is not for everyone.
-Students admitted under this program restrict their law school choice in return for the certainty of learning an admission decision much earlier than is typical.
-Students for whom financial aid considerations are paramount are not well suited for this program, since financial aid decisions are not made until later in the season.
-(Early Decision–admitted students are, however, eligible for our merit- and need-based financial grants on the same terms as every other admitted student.)
+Early Decision programs are not for everyone.
+Students admitted under these programs restrict their law school choice in return for the certainty of learning an admission decision earlier than is typical.
+While Early Decision applicants are eligible for merit- and need-based financial grants on the same terms as every other admitted student, students for whom financial aid considerations are paramount are not well-suited for this program: Financial aid decisions are not made until later in the season, and those admitted under Early Decision will not have an opportunity to compare awards from other schools.
 Likewise, students who have not had an opportunity to research law schools thoroughly prior to applying may end up being dissatisfied at having restricted their choices.
-And finally, because we limit this program to the summer-start term, applicants must be sure that they are capable

 Early Decision applications must be submitted by November 15.
 Early Decision applicants must take the LSAT no later than the October administration, and must register with LSAC’s Credential Assembly Service no later than October 10.
 All application components must be received by the Admissions Office by the deadline, with the exception that the LSAC Report and LSAT score may not be available until later if applicants sat for the October LSAT administration.
 Early Decision applications that are incomplete by the deadline will be automatically considered as part of the regular admissions process, and applicants will be so informed.
 Early Decision applicants must indicate on the application form that they are applying for the binding program by checking the Early Decision box, as well as by signing the Early Decision certification.